re-Director/re-director/README.md

 - **Manage Redirects**: Create redirects for the domains you want to redirect to some target
 - **Filter Redirects**: Filter you redirects by source, target or status
-- **Pause Redirects**: Option to scrape all pages within the same domain
+- **Pause Redirects**: Option to temporarily pause redirects and resume them at a later time
 - and more upcoming!

 ## Getting Started